tribp/DSMR-Fluvius-MQTT-Openhab/README.md

 **Solution:** The approach I took was to 'decouple' the problem via MQTT since rewriting a new openhab binding was no option.

-**First part** of the solution is, while adapting an existing opensource initiatif (see ref), a python app on a rasspberrypy that reads the telegram, converts it following the 'Fluvius OBIS' object model and than sending this readings over MQTT to a 'MQTT broker'.
+**First part** of the solution is, while adapting an existing opensource initiatif (see ref), a python app on a rasspberrypy that reads the telegram, converts it following the 'Fluvius OBIS' object model and then sending this readings over MQTT to a 'MQTT broker'.

 **Optional** you can also run this python app as a Linux service, so it can nicely run in the background and will automatically start if Pi is rebooted.